 - Any changes in exercise tolerance or any incidents of sudden collapse should immediately be reported to your pets health professional as this can be a sign of serious underlying disease.

 - Rapid and unexpected gains or loss of weight should be evaluated.
 Numerous, and often manageable metabolic diseases, if caught in the early stages, can be responsible for such clinical signs.

 - Report any changes in appetite, difficulty eating or vomiting within a few hours of eating.
 Often times a simple cause can be detected with a conversation and a physical exam.
 In instances where a ready answer is not forth coming, a diagnostic work up may be recommended before other problems related to this symptom develop: dehydration, tooth loss, fatty liver syndrome, et cetera.

 - Bleeding or unexplained bruising could indicate intoxication with an anti-coagulant, be symptomatic of an underlying auto immune disease or signify liver failure.
-Any bleeding episodes should be reported to your veterinary team as soon as possible so that a diagnosis and treatment plan can be implemented.
+Any bleeding episodes should be reported to your veterinary team as soon as possible so that a diagnosis and treatment plan can be implemented as soon as possible.

 - Ever get a nagging cough that no matter what you try, it never seems to go away?
 Persistent coughing should always be evaluated, especially if persistent as it could be related to heart disease, heartworms, or lung disease.

 - Changes in appetite, eating more or less than usual, or excessive water consumption and urination should also be reported.
 Feline patients with hyperthyroidism often become ravenous with associated weight loss.
 The same symptom is common in puppies with huge intestinal parasite loads.
 Animals experiencing increases in water intake could be suffering from acute or chronic kidney disease for which early intervention is critical.